Maximize your contributions

-If you participate in a workplace plan — such as a 401(k) — consider contributing at least enough to qualify for the maximum employer matching contribution.
+If you participate in a workplace plan — such as a 401(k) — consider contributing at least enough to qualify for the maximum employer matching contribution, if offered.
 It’s essentially free money, so you don’t want to miss out on it.
-If you own a small business, you may also be able to contribute.
-Accounts like SIMPLE IRAs or SEP IRAs are designed for small business owners.

 Maximizing your contributions can pay off

 Is it worth making maximum contributions?
 Absolutely.
-Let’s say that you contribute $1,200 to an IRA every year over a 10-year period.1 With an annual, compounded return of 6%, your savings would total $16,766.
-On the other hand, if you contribute $5,500 to an IRA annually, and keep the other factors the same, you would end up with $76,844.
-That’s over four times as much money, representing an increase of $60,078.
+Let’s say that you contribute $1,200 to an IRA every year over a 10-year period.
+With an annual, compounded return of 6%, your savings would total $16,765.
+On the other hand, if you contribute $6,000 to an IRA annually, and keep the other factors the same, you would end up with $83,830.
 The numbers are even more impressive for workplace plans, such as the 401(k) and 403(b), which have higher contribution limits.

 Making non-deductible IRA or Roth IRA contributions

 You can make maximum contributions to both an employer plan such as a 401(k) and an IRA in the same year, assuming you have earned income and you otherwise qualify.
-Although you may not qualify to deduct your IRA contribution from your taxes — and nondeductible contributions require special administrative steps — your savings will still grow tax-deferred.
-Still, it’s generally only a good idea to fund a non-deductible IRA if your income is too high to allow you to make a Roth IRA contribution.
-That's because distributions from a Roth IRA are generally tax-free (rather than just tax-deferred).
+But you may not be able to deduct your traditional IRA contribution, depending on your income.
+If you make a non-deductible traditional IRA contribution, you must report it by filing IRS Form 8606, Non-Deductible IRAs, with your tax return.
+Roth IRAs have income limits whether or not you have an employer plan.
+Distributions from a Roth IRA are generally tax-free (rather than just tax-deferred) provided certain requirements are met.
+Consider funding a non-deductible traditional IRA if your income is too high to allow you to make a deductible IRA contribution or a Roth IRA contribution.

 Many people will need more than an employer plan and IRA savings to live in retirement